Recently, one of our readers asked us how to clear cache in WordPress?

 Video Tutorial

 First, you need to clear your web browser cache.
-Most web browsers can store static content like stylesheets, JavaScript, images from a website to make your subsequent visits faster.
+Most web browsers store static website content like stylesheets, JavaScript, images, and other website files to improve load times.

-However, sometimes web browsers may fail to realize that a web page has changed.
-Instead of fetching a fresh copy, they may still reload the page from the cached version stored on your computer.
+But sometimes, web browsers may fail to realize a web page has changed.
+Instead of fetching a fresh copy, they will load the page from the cached version stored in your browser.

-You have successfully cleared your browser cache, and you can now try visiting your website.
-For more details, see our guide on how to clear cache in all major browsers.
+For more details, see our guide on how to clear your browser cache in all major browsers.

-If you are still not seeing the changes you made, then move on to the next steps in this article.
+If you are still not seeing the changes you made to your website, then move on to the other methods in this article.

 Clear Cache in WP Rocket

 WP Rocket is the best WordPress caching plugin on the market.
-The best part about using WP Rocket is that it proactively builds your WordPress cache in the background, so your users are always served a cached version.
+The best part about using WP Rocket is that it proactively builds your WordPress cache in the background, so your users are always served a cached version of your site.

-It also makes it very easy to clear caches files with a single click.
+It also makes it very easy to clear cached files with a single click.

-Simply go to the Settings » WP Rocket page and click on the ‘Clear Cache’ button under the dashboard tab.
+Simply go to the Settings » WP Rocket and click on the ‘Clear Cache’ button in the plugin dashboard.

-WP Rocket will now clear all cached files for you.
+Now WP Rocket will clear all of your cached files for you.

 Clear Cache in WP Super Cache

-WP Super Cache is a popular WordPress caching plugin.
-It allows you to clean or purge all cached content with a single click.
+WP Super Cache is another popular WordPress caching plugin.
+It allows you to clear or purge all cached content with a single click.

-That’s all, WP Super Cache will now delete all cached files from your website.
+Now, WP Super Cache will delete all of the cached files from your website.

 Clear Cache in W3 Total Cache

-Head over to Performance » Dashboard page and click on ’empty all caches button.
+You need to go to Performance » Dashboard and then click on the ’empty all caches’ button.

-W3 Total Cache will now delete all cached content for your site.
+The W3 Total Cache plugin will now delete all cached content for your site.

-WP Engine is a managed WordPress hosting provider.
-They run their own caching solution, so their customers don’t need to install a caching plugin.
+WP Engine is one of the top managed WordPress hosting providers.
+They have their own built-in caching solution, so users don’t need to install a caching plugin.

-If you are unable to notice changes take effect immediately, then you can easily clear WP Engine cache from your WordPress admin area.
+If you have made changes to your site, but they aren’t showing up, then you can clear the WP Engine cache from your WordPress admin area.

-WP Engine will now purge all stored cache for your WordPress site.
+WP Engine will automatically purge every stored cache for your WordPress site.

-Bluehost is one of the best WordPress hosting companies in the business.
-They offer a built-in caching solution that instantly improves your WordPress performance and speed.
+Bluehost is one of the best WordPress hosting providers and is officially recommended by WordPress.
+They have a built-in caching solution that instantly improves your WordPress performance and loading speed.

-You can clear your Bluehost WordPress cache from WordPress admin area.
+Bluehost makes it easy to clear your WordPress cache from your WordPress admin area.

-Simply login to your WordPress admin area and you will notice a ‘Caching’ button in the admin tool bar.
-Take your mouse over and you’ll see the option to ‘Purge All’ cache.
+Simply log in to your WordPress admin dashboard, and you will see a ‘Caching’ button in the top admin toolbar.
+Hover over this, then click the ‘Purge All’ option.

-Bluehost will now clear all files from their WordPress cache.
+Bluehost will now clear data from your WordPress cache.

 Clear Cache in SiteGround